CDT Day 127: Arroyo Chavez to Cerro Colorado – Hard As Rock Camp to Ice Cold Mesa Camp

 Total miles: 2256.6

 I gotta admit, the first morning leg was pretty lame.
 Even when the sun began blasting us through the clear sky, I was just about as cold as I can remember ever being.
 A few hills here and there offered brief respite from the chill, but never enough for a break.
 Around some cliffs, then across a flat.
 We kicked through some tall grass to a spigot and trough looking for water.
 All we needed to do, supposedly, to turn on the flow was turn the red plastic handle.
 I tried, but it was frozen in place.
 Shoot, no water here.
 Luckily, with it as cold as it was, we still had plenty to make it 8 more miles to the next source.
-But having anticipated a break, I followed Spice into the empty trough for a sit-down out of the wind.
+There might not have been water, but a break was still in order.
+I followed Spice into the empty trough for a sit-down out of the wind.
 Even with full sun and no wind, I left colder than when we got there.

 One thing in our favor was the terrain.
 Super flat and good for cruising with hands in pockets.
 It warmed up just enough for me to look around and appreciate where I was.
 Following cairns and posts across a sandy plain between a band of cliff and Cabazon Peak, I was struck by the beauty of the empty landscape, and why the heck there was a house over there.
 Who is living out here?
 Why?
 We popped down into a dry riverbed, then back up for the final miles to lunch.

 Trail turned to dirt road, stars speckled overhead, feet turned to stumps, smiles turned to tears, dinner time came and went.
 We pushed on out of the trees, feeling the chill of a meadow, then back into them, finding a flat spot to camp immediately after calling it a day.
 Tent up, curry couscous in hand.
-It freezes to an icy mixture before I can even finish the small portion.
-My Oreos fare better and I munch them buried deep in my quilt.
-I snuggle as close as I can to Spice.
+It froze to an icy mixture before I could even finish the small portion.
+My Oreos fared better and I munched them buried deep in my quilt.
+I snuggled as close as I could to Spice.
 That was a cold day, and it will probably be a cold night.